JakeSifko17/Library_SQL_Project/README.md

 # Library_SQL_Project
-Large SQL project that inserts Library information into proper tables and with proper primary keys
+Large SQL project that inserts a large amount of library information into tables and with proper primary keys